 India is a land of great culture and civilization.
 Science and technology were much developed in ancient India.
 It is a country which has a marvellous legacy to the world.
-There are wonderful contributions of ancient and modern India.
-These gifts of India changed the world and paved the way for modernisation.
+There are wonderful contributions to ancient and modern India.
+Certainly, these gifts of India changed the world and paved the way for modernisation.

 Here are 15 great contributions of India to the world in different fields that make every Indian feel proud of the country.